 “Most of my friends know all my partners and they love us and think that we’re cute and such.
 My family is kind of quiet about their disapproval. … A lot of people have grown up in monogamy culture of, you don’t really love someone if you have eyes for somebody else.”

-Christopher’s mother originally had the kooky idea that he should be man enough:
+Christopher’s mother originally thought he should be man enough:

 “My family is slowly coming around to the idea.
 The pregnancy has helped with that.
 But at the very beginning, I know my mother and father were hesitant about it.
 Her main concern was that she didn’t like the idea of me having a partner who was not fulfilled with me alone.”

-Tory’s sister, Alistair — who identifies as her brother — is watching out for her:
+Tory’s biological sister, Alistair — who identifies as her brother — is looking out:

 “I will admit that, since I’m her older brother, that I just have that tendency, I suppose, to be protective.

-And she was taken aback by news of the baby, but now she’s sittin’ on go:
+Alistair was taken aback by the baby news, but now the aspiring uncle is sittin’ on go:

 “I wasn’t expecting the pregnancy announcement.
 That one was a little bit of a shocker for me as, you know, the protective older brother.
 I was like, ‘Oh, you’re so young.’ … But now, since then, it’s really exciting.
 I’m very excited to meet my niece.
 ‘It takes a village to raise a child’ and all that.”

 As for the multiple men, Alistair’s cool with it.
-To her, it’s all just about everything being even:
+It’s about everything being even:

 “I’m more so concerned that she’s happy, that she is in a relationship where they both love each other mutually, or in this case, more people love each other mutually.”

-The non-monogamous mama figures she should have more babies down the line.
+The non-monogamous mama reckons she should have more babies down the line.
 Sounds like they’ll all be together forever:

 “We would definitely like to have more kids down the line.
 With there being five adults in the household, we should probably have more than one kid.”

-And Tory looks forward to the whole setup growing in popularity:
+And Tory looks forward to the paradigm growing in popularity:

 “I’ve been called a ho more than once.
 Maybe in our future, we might see it become a common thing where people don’t bat an eye on it anymore at all.
 One can hope.”